meetoseh/backend/docs/db/visitors.md

   visitor by either inserting a new visitor user record or inserting a new visitor utm record.
 This is used to dramatically simplify and speed up concurrency guarrantees.
 This is not incremented when just changing `last_seen_at` on a `visitor_user`.
+  This is not incremented when adding/altering visitor_interests, which don't need strong concurrency guarrantees.
 - `source (text not null)`: One of the following:
   - `browser`: Came from the user using the frontend-web client
   - `ios`: Came from the user using the ios client